-In general gemistocytic astrocytomas, although often still considered WHO II tumours, have a more aggressive behaviour compared to fibrillary astrocytomas 1-3.
-Some authors suggest that they should be considered WHO III tumours 2.
+In general gemistocytic astrocytomas, although often still considered WHO II tumors, have a more aggressive behavior compared to fibrillary astrocytomas 1-3.
+Some authors suggest that they should be considered WHO III tumors 2.

 The median with treatment is only 2.5 years, with a 5-year survival rate of 30% which is significantly worse than other low grade gliomas 4.
 Older age at presentation appears to be a poor prognostic sign 4.